 I am originally from Kortrijk, Belgium.
-After growing up in Ouagadougou, Burkina Faso, and studying in France and Mexico, working in the San Francisco Bay Area, I am currently living and working in the beautiful city of Paris, France.
+After growing up in Ouagadougou, Burkina Faso, studying in France and Mexico, and working in the San Francisco Bay Area, I currently live and work in the beautiful city of Paris, France.

 I am an insatiable enthusiast of low-power wireless mesh technologies.
 It doesn’t matter whether these are applied to Wireless Sensor Networks, Machine-to-Machine or the Internet of Things, I truly think that they are a revolutionary technology.

-For the decade or so I have been working on it, I’ve had the chance to work with some of the smartest people in the field, and through contributions in the academic, commercial and standardization worlds, I hope to have been able to influence it a bit.
+For the decade or so I have been working on it, I’ve had the chance to work with some of the smartest people in the field, and through contributions in the commercial, academic and standardization worlds, I hope to have impacted it.

 My current technical activities are:

-- Senior Networking Design Engineer at Dust Networks/Linear Technology, the world leader in ultra-low power wireless mesh networking.
+- Senior Networking Design Engineer at Dust Networks products at Analog Devices, the world leader in ultra-low power wireless mesh networking.

 - Founder and coordinator of UC Berkeley’s OpenWSN project, an open-source platform to experiment with low-power mesh standards.